jramkiss/jramkiss.github.io/_posts/_2019-11-03-one-pager-ulmfit.md

 ---

 #### Note to the Reader
 I'll assume that you have some prior exposure to ULMFiT, and possibly have already implemented it on a task.
 If not, [this](https://nbviewer.jupyter.org/github/fastai/course-v3/blob/master/nbs/dl1/lesson3-imdb.ipynb) notebook walks through how to use the model.
+The value add from this post is for the practitioner who has just started to dive into the inner workings of ULMFiT.

 To set the scene for the rest of this article, lets assume that the task is to build a classifier that can determine whether poems are happy or sad.

-ULMFiT stands for Universal Language Model Fine Tuning, and is a method that efficiently utilizes transfer learning for NLP tasks.

 ## Stages in Training a ULMFiT Model